Best Open Back Headphones for Gaming – Compared and Reviewed

 The acoustic open back design eliminates any kind of air pressure build-up behind the driver, which greatly enhanced the natural sound of the audio played through the headphones.

-One of the most notable features of this product is the layered motion control (LMC) drivers, which absorb and dampen any unnecessary frequencies, resulting in a more smooth and flat frequency response.
+One of the most notable features of this product is the layered motion control (LMC) drivers, which absorb and dampen any unnecessary frequencies, resulting in more smooth and flat frequency response.

 A Rather Expensive But Phenomenal Set of Open-Back Headphones